HenrikJuvonen/coapp-vse/README.md

 coapp-vse is an open source Visual Studio extension written in C# (.NET 4.0) for CoApp-packages.
 It makes it possible to install, uninstall, update and manage CoApp-packages with a GUI.
-The goal is to provide a easy way to add developer-libraries to Visual Studio -projects (both C++ and .NET).
+The goal is to provide an easy way to add developer-libraries to Visual Studio -projects (both C++ and .NET).
 It is currently work in progress and it is not ready for everyday use.

 ![Solution Explorer](https://github.com/henjuv/coapp-vse/blob/master/select.png?raw=true)